BestSatelliteOptions is reader supported. When you make purchases through links on our site, we may earn a commission. Learn how.

 Early Termination Fees

 If you sign up for one of their plans and cancel your service before your 2-year service agreement expires, you’ll likely face an early termination fee.
-Both Viasat and HughesNet charge $15 for each remaining month left on your term.
+Both Viasat and HughesNet require 24-month contracts and charge $15 for each remaining month left on your term.
 This can add up quickly if you decide to switch early on, so be sure you’re ready to commit before signing up.

 First-time customers can enjoy a discounted rate for the first few months of service with either provider.
 However, Viasat increases its monthly internet price after the first three months whereas HughesNet offers lower prices for the first six months of service.
 After your rate increases to the standard rate, the price will remain fixed for the duration of your service agreement.